jizhang/jizhang.github.com/source/_posts/2019-08-24-deploy-flink-job-cluster-on-kubernetes.md

 However, due to an [unresolved issue][17], we cannot use `flink modify` to scale an HA job cluster in Kubernetes mode.
 Use the manual method instead.

+## Flink Native Support on Kubernetes

+Flink enjoys a very active community that constantly improves its own design ([FLIP-6][10]) to adopt current cloud-native environment.
+They've also noticed the rapid development of Kubernetes, and the native support of Flink on K8s is under development as well.
+It's known that Flink can run natively on resource management systems like YARN/Mesos.
+Take YARN for an instance, Flink will first start an ApplicationMaster as the JobManager, analyze how much resource this job needs, and request YARN ResourceManager for containers to run TaskManager.
+When the parallelism changes, JobManager will acquire or release containers correspondingly.
+This kind of active resource management for Kubernetes is under development ([FLINK-9953][19]).
+In future, we can deploy Flink cluster on K8s with a simple command.

+Besides, another kind of resource management is also on its way.
+It's called reactive container mode ([FLINK-10407][20]).
+In short, when the JobManager realizes there are idle TaskManagers, it will automatically scale the job to its maximum parallelism.
+Thus, we only need to use `kubectl scale` changing `replicas`, without executing `flink modify` later.
+Such convenient features will be available soon, I believe.

 ## References

 * https://ci.apache.org/projects/flink/flink-docs-release-1.8/ops/deployment/kubernetes.html